 Starting Date/Time, Expiry Date/Time, and Valid Days of the Week

-New settings allow you set start date and time for when the coupon becomes valid, and the coupon’s expiration date and time, plus you can set the coupon to be valid only on certain days of the week, and you can also set a time range when a coupon is valid during any day.
+New settings allow you set start date and time for when the coupon becomes valid, and the coupon’s expiration date and time.
+You can set the coupon to be valid only on certain days of the week, and you can also set a time range when a coupon is valid during any day.